 The Truth About Overcrowding and the New Rules for Machu Picchu Entry Tickets

-In case anyone is under the impression that the "New Rules" for half day entry tickets to Machu Picchu have anything to do with reducing congestion at the citadel, there is no connection.
+In case anyone is under the impression that the "New Rules" for half day entry tickets to Machu Picchu have anything to do with limiting the number of visitors to the citadel, there is no connection.
 The Peruvian government has not taken any steps to reduce the number of visitors to Machu Picchu.
 As a matter of fact, on July 1, 2017, they more than doubled the amount of tickets available for purchase.
 The Peruvian government did change entry tickets to half day.
 But was it to reduce the steady stream of humanity making their way to the Andes Mountains?
 I don't think so.
 I went to the Peru government website and collected the data.
-Because numbers don't know how to lie.
+Because numbers don't lie.

-What Changes did the Peru Government Implement on July 1, 2017?
+What Changes to Machu Picchu Tickets did the Peru Government Implement on July 1, 2017?

-In September 2016, the Peru government set up three 1-way circuits inside the ruins, then built a dedicated exit gate.
+In September 2016, the Peru government set up three 1-way circuits inside the ruins, (which has been changed to 2 circuits in January 2019), then built a dedicated exit gate.
 Visitors could choose the route that they wanted and after exiting they could re-enter the ruins on a different route.
-Additional rangers have been placed inside the park and small swinging gates are used to manage the flow of traffic.
+Additional rangers have been placed inside the park and small gates are used to manage the flow of traffic.
 These changes probably had the most profound affect on protecting the physical ruins.
 Gone were the days of wandering willy-nilly, back and forth, up and down anywhere you wanted.
-Moving in 1 direction was a huge improvement in reducing the bottle-necks on some of the steep, narrow steps and paths which were never designed for hordes to move in 2 directions simultaneosly.
-The very first time I visited Machu Picchu in 2007, we entered with Vidal, our guide, and the first thing we saw was an American man rock-climbing up and down the side of one of the stone walls.
-Vidal politely asked him to stop, but the man was ornery and ignored him.
+Moving in 1 direction was a huge improvement in reducing the bottle-necks on some of the steep, narrow steps and paths which were never designed for hordes to move in 2 directions simultaneously.

-Why Did the Peru Government Change to Half Day Tickets?
+Why Did the Peru Government Change Machu Picchu entry tickets to half day?

-The change to half day entry tickets is publicized as a means to redistribute and stem the flow of foot traffic, because a limited number of people will visit in the morning wave from 6AM-12N, and limited visitors arrive for the afternoon wave from 12N-5:30PM.
-Visitors are the biggest factor affecting the conservation of the ruins.
+The change to half day entry tickets is publicized as a means to redistribute the flow of foot traffic, because a limited number of people can enter in the morning wave from 6AM-12N, and limited visitors arrive for the afternoon wave from 12N-5:30PM. (starting in January 2019, tickets are sold for entry on the hour) Human traffic is the biggest factor affecting the conservation of the ruins.
 And like other overused travel locations in the world, the visitors that are denigrating the sites they visit, (just by being there), are essential to the economy of the country.
-Rearranging the flow of visitors might have bolstered preservation efforts if there had been a freeze (or reduction) in total daily visitors.
-But the Peru government website shows there was an increase in the number of tickets available after July 1, 2017.
+Rearranging the flow of visitors was a brilliant strategy to increase the number of tickets sold.
+And the Peru government website shows there was an increase in the number of tickets available after July 1, 2017.
 The number of tickets available went from 2500 per day to 3267 per wave.
 That's 3267 in the morning and another 3267 in the afternoon.
 The total visitors per day could be a whopping 6534.
 That's a net increase of 4034 people per day from the previous 2500 per day limit.
-So much for curtailing crowds, relieving congestion and preserving the ruins!
+So much for curtailing crowds and preserving the ruins!

 I went to the official Machu Picchu government website and reviewed the statistics on the number of tickets sold.